Bears–Giants rivalry: Super Bowl era

-The two teams underwent lengthy rebuilding periods following the 1963 title game, but in the 1980s, the Bears and Giants reemerged into title contention, thanks to two of the greatest defensive units in NFL history.
-Chicago's 46 defense, coached by Mike Ditka and defensive coordinator Buddy Ryan, featured Hall of Fame linebacker Mike Singletary, and defensive ends Richard Dent and Dan Hampton.
-New York's Big Blue Wrecking Crew, on the other hand, were coached by Bill Parcells and defensive coordinator Bill Belichick, and featured Hall of Fame linebackers Lawrence Taylor, Carl Banks and Harry Carson.
-The two teams first squared off in the 1985 NFC Divisional Round, in which Chicago's defensive crew outplayed their Giant counterparts in a 21–0 shutout.
-The tone of the game was set when a punt attempt by Giants punter Sean Landeta was muffed in the strong winds and Shaun Gayle returned it five yards for a touchdown.
-The Bears went on to win the Super Bowl that season.
-A rematch then took place in the 1990 NFC Divisional Round, which also ended in a blowout.
-This time, however, the Giants dominated Chicago in a 31–3 rout, and went on to win Super Bowl XXV.
-To date, this was the most recent meeting in the playoffs between the Bears and the Giants.
+Both teams entered rebuilding periods following the 1963 title game, but by the 1980s, the Bears and Giants had returned to championship contention, each led by two of the greatest defensive units in NFL history.
+Chicago’s 46 defense, coached by Mike Ditka and defensive coordinator Buddy Ryan, featured Hall of Fame linebacker Mike Singletary along with defensive linemen Richard Dent and Dan Hampton.
+New York’s “Big Blue Wrecking Crew,” coached by Bill Parcells and defensive coordinator Bill Belichick, included Hall of Fame linebackers Lawrence Taylor, Carl Banks, and Harry Carson.

+The teams first met in the postseason in the 1985 NFC Divisional Round, where Chicago’s defense shut out New York 21–0.
+The game’s pivotal moment came when a punt attempt by Giants punter Sean Landeta was mishandled in the wind and returned five yards for a touchdown by Shaun Gayle.
+The Bears went on to win Super Bowl XX that season.
+The two teams met again in the 1990 NFC Divisional Round, which the Giants won 31–3 en route to a victory in Super Bowl XXV.